SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 * seconds, *4 octets*, integer

 second is 1/60 of minute, and minute is, in turn, 1/60 of degree.
-The parameter specifies how much agent should turn in clockwise direction.
+The parameter specifies how much agent should turn in clockwise direction relatively to "north", i.e. the top of the map.
 Negative value means turning in counterclockwise direction.

 ## `change size` message